-Kanchenjunga Base Camp trek is an isolated trek which means that there are less tea houses and furthermore the longest trek.
+Kanchenjunga Base Camp trek is an isolated trek which means that there are fewer tea houses and furthermore the longest trek.
 This clarifies that you will require additional things in your backpack yet not excessively heavy.
-Along these lines, I will provide you some tips about the things to pack for Kanchenjunga Base Camp trek for you.
+Along these lines, I will provide you with some tips about the things to pack for the Kanchenjunga Base Camp trek for you.

 So, the things that you need to pack for Kanchenjunga Base Camp Trek are: